stefanwalther/generator-qsExtension/README.md

 ## Todos & Ideas:

+### Bugfixes
+* Namespace does not work

 ### Trivial Additions
 * Add version
 * Add MIT license if appropriate
+* Add property to ask if VisualStudio-Regions should be added

 ### IMPORTANT:
 * Create a basic Visual Studio template (including the post-build event)
 * Test if whitespace can be used for the name, otherwise remove it
+* Add automated tests

 ### General
 * Check how bower can be used the best way